StatPort/R-code/README.md

 Bayesian semi-supervised Hidden Markov Models can be used for Part-of-speech-tagging.
 In summary, the HMM is a probabilistic model used to model hidden non-observable states by observing past sequences.

 In this study, which is a part of a group project, we have observed sequences of words, tokens, where their respective POS category such as noun, verb, adjective, etc. are seen as hidden latent states.
 Given a new sentence with an unobserved state sequence, the models predict the most probable hidden state POS sequence using the Viterbi algorithm.
+Stan model is based on suggested models in Stan User’s Guide.

 This type of stochastic method for POS-tagging is frequently used as a preprocessing task in other natural language processing (NLP) analyses.